dpb44/Image-Inpainting/README.md

 To reconstruct the image, we solve a constrained optimization problem where missing values are chosen to minimize the matrix rank.
 However, since directly minimizing rank is computationally expensive, we reformulate the problem using a **projector matrix** and minimize the **Frobenius norm** between the projections of the undersampled image and a low-rank factorized approximation (product of two matrices, A and B).

-We then implemented the Alternating Steepest Descent (ASD) algorithm.
+We then implemented the Alternating Steepest Descent (ASD) algorithm to minimize the optimization function.

 ---
 ## **ASD Algorithn**